 The Center of Excellence in Eating and Weight Disorders at Mount Sinai offers a variety of treatments.
 Our team includes licensed psychologists, child psychiatrists, clinical social workers, and dieticians.
 All have extensive experience and training in addressing eating disorders.

 In addition, at Mount Sinai we are committed to training the next generation of eating disorder specialists.
 As a result, you might also receive treatment from our advanced post-doctoral fellows in psychology, and advanced psychology externs.
 All our advanced students are all under strict faculty supervision.
 We charge a lower fee for these services.

-We have two outpatient programs:
+We have three outpatient programs: